 Parson's partially-burned corpse eventually made it to Louisiana.
 Memorial Lawn Cemetery near New Orleans became Parson's final resting place.
 There ended up being a memorial at Joshua Tree after all, although it's not officially acknowledged by the park.
 It's a concrete slab that reads "Safe at Home," referencing a 1968 album by Parson's International Submarine Band.

-In the aftermath of all of this drama, Bob Parsons failed to claim his adopted son’s inheritance in court.
-Contrarily, the exploits of “Phil Coffin” became the stuff of legend.
+In the aftermath of all of this drama, Bob Parsons failed to claim his adopted son's inheritance in court.
+Contrarily, the exploits of "Phil Coffin" became the stuff of legend.
+Today, you can still hear Parsons music live from his tribute band, New Soft Shoe.